improving MARRIAGE & family life,

 How do pastoral counselors differ from other mental health professionals?

 Pastoral counselors are trained in two disciplines, psychology and theology.
 This is of great benefit to you. pastoral counselors have more education at times as well.
-For example, pastoral counselors have affiliation and training through the AAPC, AAWPC or other Accrediting bodies, and usually have a Masters level education in Theology or Divinity, plus an additional degree, education or equivalent in academic work.
+For example, pastoral counselors have affiliation and training through the AAPC, NCCA or other Accrediting bodies, and usually have a Masters level education in Theology or Divinity, plus an additional degree, education or equivalent in academic work.
 In comparison, licensed clinical social workers have completed two year Masters of Social Work degree beyond undergraduate coursework.
 Also, pastoral counselors are not medical doctors and may not prescribe medication, but they work closely with the medical community to ensure additional psychiatric care is provided for qualifying patients.

 When should a person seek a pastoral counselor?
-If you are experiencing issues in your life that you would like to be counseled for, and you have the desire to do so from your core spiritual basis, then pastoral counseling is for you! pastoral counseling should be sought when spirituality is important in the counseling process for individuals. pastoral counselors will help with stress, anxiety, depression, family and marriage issues, premarital counseling, an many others areas of concern.
+If you are experiencing issues in your life that you would like to be counseled for, and you have the desire to do so from your core spiritual basis, then pastoral counseling is for you! pastoral counseling should be sought when spirituality is important in the counseling process for individuals. pastoral counselors will help with stress, anxiety, depression, family and marriage issues, premarital counseling, many other areas of concern.
 We also hold group sessions and workshops.
 Feel free to call our offices and set an appointment at 484.626.5024.

 We can provide an invoice that can be submitted to your insurance.
-This is no guarantee that it will reimbursed.
+This is no guarantee that it will reimburse.
 All insurance reimbursements are based on the negotiated contract between the insurance company and the insurance holder.
-As a courtesy we provide the invoice upon request for your submission.
+As a courtesy, we provide the invoice upon request for your submission.
 Generally, reimbursements are based on the "out of network" portion of your insurance contract, which may differ from that of the "in-network" portion of your negotiated insurance contract.
 Our office does not accept or process insurance.
 If you have further questions as to how we can help you concerning insurance, please call out office at 484.626.5024.

 Davis Consulting & Christian Counseling, LLC